 Barracudas are found world-wide in all warm and tropical waters, and are usually spotted in shallow water close to coral reefs and seagrass beds.
+There are four species regularly spotted while diving from Koh Lanta.

 The upper body is generally grey or silvery coloured, with a dark blue or dark green colouration, and the lower body is whitish.